hoangphuocbk/tacker-specs/specs/queen/containerized-VNF-with-Kubernetes-as-VIM.rst

 Problem description
 ===================

-Currently Tacker only support OpenStack as VIM, that means VNFs are created as virtual machines.
+Currently Tacker only supports OpenStack as VIM, that means VNFs are created as virtual machines.
 In some Telco scenario, virtualized network services need to quickly react with the change (updating, respawning from failure, scaling, migrating), VM-based VNF may not be a good solution.
 Instead, other solutions such as container should be used.
 Other hand, containerized VNFs are lightweight, small footprint and lower use of system resources, they improve operational efficiency and reduce operational costs.

 Kubernets is an open source system for automating deployment, scaling and management of containerized applications.
-Its strength provide scheduling/deploying a group of related containers, self-healing features by using service discovery and continuous monitoring.
+Its strength provides scheduling/deploying a group of related containers, self-healing features by using service discovery and continuous monitoring.
 Although it is not yet suitable for all VNF cases, it is one of the more mature container orchestration engine (COE).
 Currently, Kubernetes is chosen as COE in Container4NFV project (OPNFV) [#second]_.